-Get to know the areas and its assets, resources, and needs.
+Get to know the area and its assets, resources, and needs.

 At follow-up meetings, discuss ways of dealing with one or two of their most important areas of interest.
 Discuss ways in which an outside team could help, as well as the role of the community and the team.
-The community then chooses a community health committee with 25 - 30% of its members from the supporting church.
+The community then chooses a community health committee with 25 to 30 percent of its members from the supporting church.

 Train the committee members.

 Help the committee to finalize its membership, make plans, and organize the community.
 Members need to work on the expected roles of the CHE workers (also called community health evangelists or CHEs) and then choose a group of these CHE volunteers, which the training team will train.
 The committee also will identify the community’s assets and their concerns for what needs to change in their own area.
 These results will form the basis of the training.